aadnekar/install-shared/Readme.md

 This is a utility script in order to easily generate types, pack and install pc-nrfconnect-shared.

+## Requirements

+- You need to set an environment variable `SharedWorkspace=<location of pc-nrfconnect-shared>`
+- You need npm installed
+- To build from source, you need cargo

 ## Build

 Build the script for release